jpmorgan29/wihm4/README.md

 - Firebase database
 - Fitrax wristband
 -- Arduino based application
--- 3V Battery
+-- PCB
--- 32-bit system on chip with Bluetooth Low Energy
--- Ambient green light sensor
--- Opamp with passive components

 ---
 # How to create the Fitrax wristband:
 ### PCB-design of the wristband:

 ![N](https://scontent-bru2-1.xx.fbcdn.net/v/t34.0-12/18685367_10154385423451744_327884777_n.png?oh=fbf26dca7dc2d87598f5a0c948234c0c&oe=5927F140)
+> Go in the 'PCB' directory to find the sketches and design.

 ### Arduino code:
-> Go in the 'Arduino' directory to find the code behind the Fitrax hardware application.
+> Go in the 'Arduino' directory to find the code behind the Fitrax hardware application